Table Of Contents

 Now that you understand just what shorting crypto entails, here is more information on how to short crypto via various methods:

-This is the initial approach traders take after learning how to short Ethereum or any other crypto.
-In short, the trader borrows crypto from an exchange for a specific price.
-Next, the trader awaits a decrease in the price.
-When there is a decrease, the trader purchases the currency and returns the borrowed crypto to the exchange.
+This is the initial approach traders take to shorting crypto.
+In principle, the trader borrows crypto from the best crypto exchange they can find for a specific price.
+Next, the trader waits for a price decline.
+When the price decreases, the trader purchases the currency and returns the borrowed crypto to the exchange.
 The trader then has earned the difference between the buy and sell prices.

-It is said that the easiest crypto shorting approach is margin trading, which is supported by many crypto exchanges: FEX, Phemex and Binance Futures, to mention just a few.
-In this approach, the trader borrows crypto from a broker to get in the game.
+It is said, and I would tend to agree, that the easiest crypto shorting approach is margin trading, which is supported by many crypto exchanges: FEX, Phemex and Binance Futures, to mention just a few.
+In this approach, the trader borrows crypto from a broker to enter the market.
 You need to know that “margin” refers to not simply “borrowing” coin from the broker, but borrowing at heavily leveraged rates, which means increasing your profits is not the only possible outcome; there is also the possibility of greater loss because you have borrowed so heavily.
 Normally, the broker offers a certain percentage of money you are able to borrow from the exchange to use for trading.
 Then, after a stated number of days, you must return the money you have borrowed to settle the debt.

-As with all other assets, some cryptos also have a futures market where the trader agrees to purchase a security by way of a contract.
-The contract spells out both the price at which the crypto will be sold and when that sale will take place.
+As with other assets, some cryptocurrencies also have futures markets where traders agree to buy or sell a security through a contract.
+The contract specifies both the price at which the crypto will be sold and the timing of the sale.

 By purchasing a futures contract, the trader bets on the crypto’s price.
-This approach allows the trader to earn a profit on that crypto in the future.
-When the trader sells the futures contract, it indicates the trader expects the price to decline in a forthcoming bear market.
+This approach allows the trader to profit from that crypto in the future.
+When a trader sells a futures contract, it indicates they expect the price to decline in a forthcoming bear market.
+Our experts at Arincen have written a detailed article providing trading ideas for a bear market.
 Crypto futures may be traded on the Chicago Mercantile Exchange, the world's largest trading platform for derivatives, or with ByBit derivatives.

 Therefore, the trader only needs to supply a specific fraction of the total trade amount to open his position.
 Because of this, the trader is able to amplify his return on investment if the crypto moves in the direction of the bet.
 Having said that, CFDs carry enormous risks if the crypto’s price moves in the opposite direction to the trader’s prediction.